 Prior to coming to U.Va.
 CHARGE, Dawn worked with lead PI Gertrude Fraser for eight years as a program manager and writer, playing a pivotal role in the ADVANCE proposal process.
 The coauthor (with Dr. Fraser) of U.Va.’s nationally recognized online faculty search committee tutorial, Dawn does CHARGE-related writing and editing, provides web content and logistical support for events, and works on other aspects of the CHARGE program as needed.

 Web & Communications

 Wende comes to the U.Va.
-CHARGE program with over 15 years of experience in the internet technology and Web communication fields to include Web site design, Web application design and development, Web content production and data warehouse management.
-She currently supports several research grants and the department of Mechanical and Aerospace Engineering at U.Va.
+CHARGE program with over 15 years of experience in the internet technology and Web communication fields to include Web site design, Web application design and development, Web content management, and data warehouse management.
+She currently hold dual roles at U.Va., the director of communications for the department of mechanical and aerospace engineering and web & communications lead for U.Va.
+CHARGE.
 The expertise she brings to U.Va.
 CHARGE includes strategic communication, Web and print graphic design, content management, copy editing and social media management.